-With eCommerce to account for 17% of the total retail sales market by 20221, shipping and logistics managers are facing increasing pressure to orchestrate their fulfillment operations successfully.
-This is especially true during the holidays, which, for some retailers, accounts for 30% of total retail sales.2
+By 2023, 58% of U.S. retail sales will either take place online or occur in-store with influence from digital technologies.1 This reality has shipping and logistics managers facing increasing pressure to orchestrate their fulfillment operations successfully.
+It is especially true during the holidays, which, for some retailers, account for 30% of total retail sales.2

 Because of this, planning for the holiday season can be stressful.
 You might worry that your current shipping options won’t meet your business needs during the holiday rush.
 However, you can put your mind at ease knowing that there is likely a solution.
 Read on to learn how establishing a good working relationship with your day-to-day shipping carrier can benefit your business operations leading into the holiday season.